kiwipom/ktor-wiki/Features.md

     }
 }
 ```
-Some commons feature such as `Routing` come with helper functions, which are defined as extension functions to `Application`, making the code
+Some common feature such as `Routing` come with helper functions, which are defined as extension functions to `Application`, making the code
 somewhat more fluent.
 For instance, instead of writing

 ```kotlin